-The Delorme InReach devices are more advanced than the SPOT devices.
+The Garmin InReach devices are more advanced than the SPOT devices.
 The Explorer model has trip routing capability; you can plot a route on your computer, transfer it to the device and then let the device guide you as you would with any GPS.
 The SE model does not have the GPS routing capability.
 Both devices track your location and allow you to send and receive messages.
 The messages limit is 160 characters as opposed to 40 characters with the SPOT devices.
 The units are powered by an internal rechargeable battery that lasts up to 100 hours and can be charged as you would a phone.

-You do need to subscribe to tracking and message services with the Delorme products, but the minimum service period is one month and you can keep your data for a small fee while the device subscription is suspended.
+You do need to subscribe to tracking and message services with the Garmin products, but the minimum service period is one month and you can keep your data for a small fee while the device subscription is suspended.
 This pricing plan is ideal for seasonal use.

 Satellite Device Considerations

 Important features such as purchase price, location tracking intervals, message length, battery life and subscription terms differ.
 Be sure to review these features and select the device that has the features you need within the budget you can afford.

 - Service subscriptions are part of the cost of using the devices.

 The vendors have to pay for the use of the satellites to transport the location and message data.
 They pass that cost along to you in the form of a subscription.